Skip to main content

 • Are there areas where you may need additional training or support?

 You can also begin to think about and/or research resources you have or know about that could be helpful (e.g., websites, webinars related to the topic, etc.).
 There are also many options for documentation as you reflect and look towards the next step.
-It is fine to create your own system or look at some of the options we have created.

 Creating a Plan of Action